ISC-Lab/T4Train/readme_assets/setup-README.md

 If you do not install Anaconda for Python, T4Train may still work, but package installation could be more difficult.

+Mac users will need [Homebrew](https://brew.sh/) installed to install [portaudio](https://formulae.brew.sh/formula/portaudio), which is required to pip install pyaudio.

 #### Windows Users

 Once installed, verify Anaconda is your Python interpreter by opening Anaconda